 Each spring, Washington, DC, bursts into bloom as thousands of cherry trees transform the city into a pastel wonderland.
 What began as a gift from Japan in 1912 has grown into a multi-week celebration filled with events, performances and activities designed for all ages.

 From outdoor festivals and cultural performances to parades and interactive activities, this guide highlights the best family-friendly ways to enjoy the festival while keeping things simple, memorable and stress-free.
+For tried-and-true advice from a local parent who has attended the festival for years, read our insider tips from someone on Team Blossom.

 Blossom views and live performances at the Tidal Basin